domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Master-slave dialectic: The boy is father to the man (or, the girl is mother to the woman); the "master" is slave to the slave.

+## Martin Heidegger, German Philosopher
+Everyone is the other, and no one is herself.

 ## Heraclitus, Greek Philosopher
 The only constant is change.